Liancourt Rocks dispute: Post World War II era

-The SCAPIN-677/1, final version of drafts in December 1951, it mentioned the Liancourt Rock with Instruction #677 "a.
-Memorandum for the Japanese Government, AG 091(29 Jan 46)GS(SCAPIN 677), 29 January 1946, subject, "Governmental and Administraive Separation of Certain Outlying Areas from Japan"." was(and is) active.
+In December 1951, the SCAP Instruction 677/1 amended the 1964 SCAP Instruction 677 to define the Ryukyu Islands as part of Japan for the purpose of Instruction 677, and Japan was directed to resume jurisdiction over the Ryukyu Islands.
+The directive continued to forbid Japan from exercising authority over the Liancourt Rocks.

-Korea claims that its territorial title to Liancourt Rocks was returned to Korea with the surrender of Japan which was enforced by SCAP's prohibitions suspending Japanese access to within 12 mi from said island which needs to be explicitly revoked in order to effect a change.
+Korea claims that its territorial title to Liancourt Rocks was returned to Korea with the Surrender of Japan which was enforced by SCAP's prohibitions suspending Japanese access to within 12 mi from said island which needs to be explicitly revoked in order to effect a change.
 Such a change modifying the status of Liancourt Rocks has never occurred before "SCAP transferred its jurisdiction ... to the United States Army Military Government in Korea on January 29, 1946."
 The U.S. Military Government in Korea, in turn, reverted all jurisdiction over Liancourt Rocks to the Government of South Korea when it launched on August 15, 1948.
 South Korea's President Rhee Syngman's announcement of the Peace Line enforced Korea's territorial title to Liancourt Rocks.

 US recognition of this format of treaty was Japan recovered full sovereignty under article 1 except islands which were excluded from Japan by name.